Tchernobill/Confluence/Confluence Story Bible.md

 - **Dialogue Style**: Distinctive character voices, natural flow

 ### Writing Principles
-- Character-driven over plot-driven
+- **Character-driven over plot-driven** — The story’s direction and tension emerge from characters’ choices, emotions, and growth rather than external events.

-- Show don't tell through environmental details
+- **Show don’t tell through environmental details** — Reveal mood, themes, or character states indirectly by describing surroundings and sensory cues instead of stating emotions or facts.

-- Slow-burning narrative with decades-spanning progression
+- **Slow-burning narrative with decades-spanning progression** — The plot unfolds gradually over a long period, emphasizing cumulative change, maturation, and evolving relationships.

-- Balance gritty atmosphere with moments of warmth and humor
+- **Balance gritty atmosphere with moments of warmth and humor** — Counter dark or harsh realism with emotional relief and humanity to keep tone dynamic and believable.

-- Each tome maintains unique voice based on POV character
+- **Each tome maintains unique voice based on POV character** — Every book adopts the perspective character’s distinctive tone, mindset, and language style to shape its narrative identity.

 ---

 ## Series Information

 ### Tome Structure
-- **Format**: Six distinct tomes with unique POV characters
+- **Format**: Distinct tomes with unique POV characters
 - **Unity**: Kyr4n appears in all tomes, perspective shifts based on narrator
 - **Continuity**: Characters from early tomes reappear throughout series
 - **Evolution**: Each tome explores different phase of Kyr4n's transformation

 ### Chapter Structure
-- Six tomes with 12 chapters each (72 chapters total)
+- Each tomes with 12 chapters each
 - Chapters average 5,000-8,000 words
 - Each tome approximately 60,000-100,000 words